SPLED461:

 image of two people texting

-Not all children with ASD will display language deficits.
-Ability to communicate will vary by age and by individual.
-Some children with ASD may not be able to speak, while others may have rich vocabularies and be able to talk about specific subjects in great detail.
-Some children with ASD may display echolalia, in which they repeat words or phrases rather than engage in typical conversation.
+Not all children with ASD will display speech and language delays and differences.
+Speech and language expression in children with ASD will vary by age, by individual, and sometimes by context.
+Some children with ASD may not use speech, also referred to as nonspeaking, while others may use extensive vocabularies, discussing topics in great detail.
+Some children with ASD may display echolalia (sometimes referred to as scripting), in which they repeat words or phrases rather than engage in conversation you might engage in with someone without ASD.
 Echolalia can be immediate or delayed.
 An example of immediate echolalia would be when I say, "Good morning," and you say, "Good morning."
 I say, "How are you?" and you say, "How are you?"
-With delayed echolalia, the child can verbatim state a phrase that occurred some time ago.
-Some children can watch a movie (seems like it’s often Disney!) and can give you the entire script a few hours or even days later.
+With delayed echolalia, the child can sometimes repeat a phrase verbatim that occurred some time ago.
+Some children, for example, can watch a movie, and can give you the entire script a few hours or even days later.

-Individuals with ASD can also have difficulty understanding nonverbal communication, facial expressions, gestures, and/or proximity.
-For example, individuals with ASD might not interpret someone stepping back as a sign they're standing too close.
-They might also present with a very flat affect.
-For example, they might not display facial expressions in response to someone who's telling a very animated story.
-We don’t always think of nonverbal communication, but it is very important in conveying a message.
-Lastly, individuals with ASD might have difficulty processing language in distracting environments, such as a noisy environment or an environment with a lot of stimuli (like a cafeteria or a loud mall).
+Some—not all-- individuals with ASD may also have difficulty understanding nonverbal communication, such as facial expressions, gestures, and/or physical indicators of someone’s comfort level (e.g., sound or proximity).
+For example, some individuals with ASD might not interpret someone stepping back as a sign that they may be standing too close for the person’s comfort.
+Some people with ASD may also present with a very flat affect.
+For example, they might not display facial expressions in response to someone telling a very animated story as someone might not expect.
+This should not be misinterpreted, however.
+This may not mean that they are not interested or engaged.
+We don’t always think of nonverbal communication, but they can be very important in conveying a message.

-Now that you have read about the language deficits related to ASD, watch the following videos to get an idea of what these language deficits might look like in action.
+Now that you have read about speech and language difficulties that may be related to ASD, watch the following videos to get an idea of what these might look like in action.

 Delayed Echolalia

 In the first video, you will see an example of delayed echolalia.
 This young man is using what we call scripted dialogue.
 He's very interested in Tigger from Winnie the Pooh and uses exact lines from the movie.
-You’ll see that he's trying to get his mom involved in the dialogue because he wants her to recite the phrases with him.
+You’ll see that he is trying to get his mother involved in the dialogue because he wants her to recite the phrases with him.

 Video 1.1, Length: 00:01:03, Tigger Echolalia Scripted Speech Autism